9 NFL Betting Strategies for Your Best Football Season Yet

 Team injury reports can be a little vague, so it’s always a good idea to check the Twitter accounts of beat-writers for each team.
 Often, they will provide a little more detail.

-Betting the underdog on the moneyline can certainly pay off.
-But don’t let a big potential payout be the determining factor in your betting strategy.
-Make sure there’s reason and logic behind taking a +800 underdog on the moneyline, because you can be sure the sportsbook used reason and logic to set that moneyline in the first place.
+Betting the underdog on the moneyline can certainly pay off, but you need to consider why long odds are so long in the first place.
+Make sure you have very specific reasons and logic behind taking a +800 underdog on the moneyline, because you can be sure the sportsbook used reason and logic to set that moneyline in the first place.

-You also need to be careful when constructing parlays and teasers: don’t load them up with too many events.
-Yes, adding a sixth team to your parlay may yield an enticing payout.
-But your chances of winning can become minuscule, even if you’re backing six big favorites.
-With the parity enjoyed in the NFL, it’s far too difficult to correctly predict the outcome of more than a handful of games.
-Unless you’re confident, try to limit parlays and teasers to 2-5 events.
+You also need to be careful when constructing parlays and teasers.
+Don’t load them up with too many events.
+NFL teams are generally closely-matched compared to other sports, and it’s far too difficult to correctly predict the outcome of more than a handful of games.
+We strongly recommend limiting parlays and teasers to 2-5 events.

 Monitoring the betting lines throughout the week is a big part of maximizing your chances.
 Some online books may provide more favorable odds, and as the week progresses, you may find the odds change.

-It’s important to keep in mind the public’s perception here, too.
+It’s important to keep in mind the influence of public perception here.
 Popular teams like the Dallas Cowboys, Green Bay Packers, and New England Patriots will always have loyal supporters betting with their hearts.
-(That’s why they’re often referred to as public teams, and it’s very likely they’ll be more heavily favored than the statistics suggest they should be.
+They’re often referred to as public teams, and it’s very likely they’ll be more heavily favored than the statistics suggest they should be.

-This will result in a lot of unfavorable spreads and odds for them.
-If you’re planning on betting against a public team, you may be smart to wait around and let their blind backers drive the odds in your favor.
-Conversely, if you’re planning to bet on a public team, jumping on an early line may be the best decision.
+If you’re planning on betting against the public, wait around and let emotional bettors drive the odds in your favor.
+Conversely, if you’re planning to bet on a public team, jumping on an early line is likely the best decision.

-There is success to be had betting on the moneyline, the spread, and game totals.
-But to maximize your success, it’s crucial to know all the alternative bets you can make.
-For example, many sportsbooks will allow you to bet on alternate spreads or buy and sell points.
+Many sportsbooks will allow you to bet on alternate spreads or buy and sell points.
 Instead of settling for a -3.5 spread that makes you a little uncomfortable, you can opt for a -2.5 spread with a more modest payout.